 The secrets of success to effective spring lawn care are:

-- Regular lawn mowing with the correct mowing height is important; cutter height should be in general: 2.5cm - 4cm, for trodden lawns: 5cm, and for shaded lawns: 7.5cm.
+- Regular lawn mowing with the correct mowing height is essential; cutter height should ideally be no lower than 5cm for the first few cuts, in general.

 - Feed your lawn in spring and then again in summer to increase strength, vigour and health.